Mental Health First Aid Training Helps Staff Identify Potential Issues

 If a staff member has a concern, they can refer to a wide range of mental health professionals at BHHS, including from a teacher to a counselor, from a counselor to a social worker, and from a social worker to a school psychologist.

 “Sometimes it really is the difference between understanding normal adolescent angst and having a student venturing into areas that are unethical, illegal, or immoral, where a professional can help you understand,” said Midea about the referral system.

-Studies have been conducted around the world and show that individuals trained in the Mental Health First Aid program:
+Studies have been conducted around the world and show that trained staff members can...

 Grow their knowledge of signs, symptoms, and risk factors of mental illnesses and addictions.

 Can identify multiple types of professional and self-help resources for individuals with a mental health or substance use challenge.

 Increase their confidence in and likelihood to help an individual in distress.

 Show increased mental wellness themselves.